ayt33/Graphics-project-demo2/README.md

 # Graphics-project-demo2
-Renders a bicubic Bezier patch from a set of control points, and maps a wood grain texture from an image onto it
+## Renders a bicubic Bezier patch from a set of control points, and maps a wood grain texture from an image onto it

+Notes on Files:

+    -The Common folder was provided as starter code -H8B.js contains the main JavaScript
+    -index.html contains the html for the webpage, as well as code for the shaders

 Running the Project: